uchicago-library/microservice_repository_orchestration/README.md

 > envsubst command, part of the gettext package.
 > It must be installed on your manager node
 > (or where-ever you're building from)
+> To do this in boot2docker:
+> tce-load -wi gettext.tcz

 0. Optional: Configure Swarm Visualizer
 > If you'd like to have the swarm visualizer